Intervention: We Can Help Confront Addiction

 Every Week of the Year At Lakeside-Milam, our intervention classes have been offered since 1983.
 Every week, we offer our free classes to everyone.
 We do this week in and out, year after year.
 Find out just how much you have in common with others in your situation and take comfort in knowing you are not alone.
 Take your power back and let us help you.
 Call us if you wish or just come to the class.

 Are you concerned about a family member, friend, or employee whose life is being impacted by alcohol/drug use?
-Is your life being affected by someone’s chemical use?
+Is your life being affected by someone’s substance use?
 How do you stop them from drinking alcohol?
 Do you feel the problem is getting worse?
 Has everything you have tried failed?
-Is it possible to detox from alcohol?
-What is a medical alcohol detox timeline look like?
-This class is designed to provide answers, options, and hope.
-It will cover everything you need to know about intervention.
+Is it possible to manage withdrawal symptoms from alcohol?
+What does a withdrawal management timeline look like?
+Our clinicians can provide answers, options, and hope.
+They will cover the basics you need to know about intervention.

 - Why do an Intervention?